ecklf/tailwindcss-figma-plugin/README.md

    $ yarn install
    ```

-2. The projects offers either a dev or build script
+2. The config offers either a dev or build script

    ```sh
    $ yarn dev